Long-term effect of inter-mode transitions in quantum Markovian process: Physical implementation

-where $\omega_{\mathrm{m}}=2\pi/L\sqrt{lc}$ is the frequency of this mode, $L$ is the length of the TLR, and $l,\, c$ are the inductance and capacitance per unit length.
 The voltage gets maximum at the two ends, where the NAMRs are coupled with the TLR via a displacement dependent capacitance \cite{geller_superconducting_2005,sun_quantum_2006,wei_probing_2006,tian_parametric_2008,tian_ground_2009}.
-The vibration mode of each NAMR may also be treated as a single boson.
+The vibration mode of each NAMR may be also treated as a single boson.
 To the lowest order, $C_{x}$ depends linearly on the movement of the NAMR, $C_{x}\simeq C_{x}^{0}(1+\hat{x}/d_{0})$.
 Applying a voltage bias $V_{g}$ to the NAMRs, we have the interaction as